“There’ll be ups and downs and you might have to give up some control, but remember to have fun while doing it” – Nigel O’Donoghue

 “Treat people the way you’d like to be treated.” – Nigel O’Donoghue

 One of the best decisions I made was to bring in a leadership team who have experience of running a business the size that ours is, and who can grow it to where we need to be.

 Back when we started, I’d be in charge of installing IT systems, paying VAT bills, everything.
 It would be impossible to do all of that now, we need to have a boardroom full of individual skill sets specific to each area of the company.

 When your business reaches a certain size you need to be able to hand over some aspects of the control to other people.

 Such brilliant advice!
-So with accounting and recruitment being two different industries.
+So accounting and recruitment are two different industries.
 What inspired you to go specifically into recruitment and why?

 My friend and company co-founder had many years of experience in the industry and had successfully created a brand that went on to float on the FTSE 100.